Luca Mastrantonio

-Luca Mastrantonio (born 27 May 1996) is an Italian footballer who plays as a defender for Union Omaha in USL League One.
+Luca Mastrantonio (born 27 May 1996) is an Italian footballer who plays as a defender for AV Alta FC in USL League One.

 Career

 Ostia Mare

 Mastrantonio played a single season for Serie D side Ostia Mare, making 28 appearances.

 College & Thunder Bay Chill

 In 2016, Mastrantonio moved to the United States to play college soccer at the University of Northwestern Ohio, where he scored 7 goals and tallied 3 assists in 23 appearances for the Racers.
 The following year, he transferred to Rockhurst University in Kansas City, Missouri, making 21 appearances.
 For the NCAA Division II college, he helped lead the team to become Conference regular season and tournament champions with a 12-1-1 record, and was named to the NCAA Division II All-Tournament Team and All-Midwest Region.

 In 2017, Mastrantonio appeared in the USL PDL for Thunder Bay Chill.
 In 2018, Mastrantonio didn't play a college season, but spent another season in the PDL with Thunder Bay, making 14 appearances.

 Mastrantonio returned to play college soccer in 2019 at the University of California, Irvine, where he played 17 games and was named to the All-Big West First Team.
 He didn't play in 2020 due to the Big West season been cancelled due to the COVID-19 pandemic.